nils-mathieu/piscine-rust/module-06.md

 Each line corresponds to a *record*, and each column corresponds to a *field*.

 First, let's create a trait for types which may be encoded and decoded into a field value.
-This trait should define a way to write an ASCII representation of the value, as well as a way to parse a string into a concrete instance of the type.
+This trait must define a way to write an ASCII representation of the value, as well as a way to parse a string into a concrete instance of the type.
 Error type may be as simple as unit structs.

 Example: